alazraq/AutoML/Report/Report.md

         return self.pipeline.transform(x)
 ```

-We only add two additional steps to make data compatible with RNN:
+This pipeline is similar to the previous one, we only add two additional steps to make data compatible with RNN:

 - A One Hot Encoder for the categorical features (hours, weekdays and months)